suprabhatrijal/everwrite/README.md

     git clone https://github.com/suprabhatrijal/everwrite
     ```

+2. Download the Google Cloud Vision API JSON file.

+    * Download the Google Cloud Vision API file as cred.json and place it in the project main directory.

-2. Install Flutter if you haven't already, here is the [official installation page](https://docs.flutter.dev/get-started/install)
+3. Install Flutter if you haven't already, here is the [official installation page](https://docs.flutter.dev/get-started/install)

-3. Connect your device or start up an emulator:
+4. Connect your device or start up an emulator:

     - For physical devices, make sure USB debugging is enabled and connect your device to your computer with a USB cable.
     - For emulators, you can create one using Android Studio or Visual Studio Code.

-4. Run `flutter run` in the project directory:
+5. Run `flutter run` in the project directory:
     - Open your terminal or command prompt and navigate to the project directory.
     - Type flutter run and hit enter.
 The app should compile and launch on your device or emulator.